SJECollins/ci-pp5-the-chillibox/TESTING.md

 # The Chillibox
 # Testing

+Below is the testing performed for the project.
+Wherever possible, screenshots were taken to document the testing.

 ## Lighthouse

 The site was tested using Lighthouse in Chrome DevTools to check performance, accessibiltiy, best practices and SEO.
 Where possible, errors and warnings were corrected so all final results were a minimum of 90.
 The final testing on Lighthouse was run on incognito mode.
 The results are below.